What is a psychoanalytic approach?

 What some of your professional interests?

 It's an approach to treatment that takes into account the depth and complexity of being human.
-We can spend a lot of time at the surface, going about our lives, but psychoanalytic treatment allows an opportunity to explore questions and experiences more fully than short-term or solution-focused efforts.
-That's not to say those efforts don't have their place or aren't effective for many people.
-Nor is to say that psychoanalysis is about dredging up wounds of the past or wandering aimlessly in the present.
-Rather, it's a deliberate and creative approach that respects what's happening in the here and now and seeks to add insight, compassion, and capacity for growth.
+Psychoanalytic treatment allows an opportunity not only to consider what's happening at the surface of life but also underneath, inside one's mind, body, or spirit.
+This approach enables a patient and therapist to explore questions and experiences in ways that help make some sense of the surface and create room for thoughtful choices and for shifts in one's life.
+Psychoanalytic treatment is not about dredging up wounds of the past or wandering aimlessly in the present.
+Rather, it's a deliberate and generative approach that respects what's happening in the here and now and seeks to add insight, compassion, and capacity for growth.

 Do you offer teletherapy?